Carbon Currency

 8. Currency Demand

-To understand the social dynamics of the rolling 100-year floor price, consider the hypothetical CC/USD chart shown in Figure 1.
-The starting time in the hypothetical CC/USD chart is denoted as t0, such that market actors are being given a CC/USD guarantee for a rolling 20-year period (i.e. guaranteed by central banks).
-Beyond the rolling 20-year period of guaranteed prices is a rolling 80-year period of forward guidance on the CC/USD.
+To appreciate the social implications of the price floor, consider the hypothetical XCC/USD chart in Figure 1.
+The starting time in the XCC/USD chart is denoted as t0, such that central banks provide a guaranteed minimum XCC/USD for a rolling 20-year period.
+Beyond this 20-year period, a rolling 80-year period of forward guidance is provided.
 Forward guidance is conventionally given by central banks with regards to the direction of interest rates.
-In this case, the forward guidance is for the CC/USD exchange rate in order to encourage markets to plan for the orderly decarbonisation of the economy.
-This planning may involve high CapEx infrastructure projects—such as renewable energy projects, low-carbon industrial processes, low-carbon transport networks, and carbon dioxide removal (CDR)—and high OpEx projects that are labour and data intensive—such as carbon farming, regenerative agriculture, blue carbon and new business models based on lifestyle changes.
+In this case, the forward guidance on the XCC/USD is to encourage markets to plan ahead for decarbonisation.
+Careful planning is needed for high CapEx infrastructure projects — such as renewable energy projects, low-carbon industrial processes, low-carbon transport networks, and DAC projects — and high OpEx projects that are labour and data intensive — such as carbon farming, regenerative agriculture, blue carbon, and low-carbon lifestyle changes.